DFE-Digital/bat-design-history/app/posts/manage-school-placements/2023-11-01-the-anatomy-of-a-school-placement.md

 - gender
 - special educational needs (SEN) provision

-Contrast factors are typically a fixed set of attributes that don’t change frequently, if at all.
+Contrast factors are typically a fixed set of attributes that do not change frequently, if at all.

 In Manage school placements (Manage), we derive contrast factors from [Get information about schools (GIAS)](https://get-information-schools.service.gov.uk/) data.

-While most contrast factors don’t change frequently, there are exceptions, for example:
+While most contrast factors do not change frequently, there are exceptions, for example:

 - Ofsted rating
 - class size